NEW ZEALAND

 As a guiding light for this land

-May the seed become an honoured bloom
+May an honourable bloom grow

 For the needy.